JaredTweed/AudioToTextTranscriber/README.md

 ## Future things to add/fix

 * allow draging files into desired order. (issue postponed until after flatpak is published on flathub).
-* fix issue where icon is not displayed correctly in the about page.
-* fix issue where the icon is not displayed correctly in the taskbar.
 * have the smallest model installed by default